 We employ a team of experienced underwriters who review and evaluate our non-delegated loan submissions.
-Our underwriters are located remotely, facilitating our ability to service our customers nationwide across the different time zones.
+Our underwriters are located remotely, providing us the ability to efficiently service our customers nationwide across different time zones.
 We also engage third-party underwriting service providers (USPs) who provide us with incremental underwriting capacity.
 We train and require our USPs to follow the same processes and underwriting guidelines that our own employees follow when rendering insurance decisions.